 Permanent Transit Total

 2010/11 1 0 1

 2011/12 0 0 0

 2012/13 0 0 0

 2013/14 1 0 1

 2014/15 0 0 0

+2015/16 0 0 0

-\ Permission for this pitch lapsed in 2013/14
+Permission for this pitch lapsed in 2013/14

-- 3.40 Legislation and Government guidance on Gypsies, Travellers and Travelling Showpeople is extensive, including the Planning Policy for Traveller Sites (August 2015).
-The Council's Joint Police and Unitary Authority Gypsy and Traveller Protocol (2014) addresses the national issue of unauthorised encampments which are likely to remain an issue while there are insufficient spaces to accommodate the Travelling community on authorised sites. - 3.41 West Berkshire currently has one public site at Four Houses Corner in Mortimer, which is managed by the Council and is a permanent Gypsy and Traveller site with planning permission for 18 pitches.
+3.46 Legislation and Government guidance on Gypsies, Travellers and Travelling Showpeople is extensive, including the Planning Policy for Traveller Sites (August 2015).
+The Council's Joint Police and Unitary Authority Gypsy and Traveller Protocol (2014) addresses the national issue of unauthorised encampments which are likely to remain an issue while there are insufficient spaces to accommodate the Travelling community on authorised sites.

+3.47 West Berkshire currently has one public site at Four Houses Corner in Mortimer, which is managed by the Council and is a permanent Gypsy and Traveller site with planning permission for 18 pitches.
 There is also a privately-owned site at Paices Hill in Aldermaston which has planning permission for 24 permanent pitches and 15 transit pitches.
 Planning permission was granted in March 2011 for a private one-pitch site at Padworth Farm in Aldermaston however this permission (10/02684/FULD) lapsed in 2013/14.
-In September 2013 planning permission was granted at appeal for a private one-pitch site on land adjacent to The Old Forge Farm in Beenham (12/01547/FULD). - 3.42 In addition, West Berkshire has one private Travelling Showpeople yard in Enborne which currently has planning permission for four caravans. - 3.43 The Council recently prepared a Gypsy and Traveller Accommodation Assessment (GTAA; 2015) which provides a robust assessment of need for Gypsy, Traveller and Travelling Showpeople accommodation in West Berkshire over the 15 year period to 2029.
-This work is available on the Council's website and forms part of the evidence base for the Housing Site Allocations DPD. - 3.44 The Proposed Submission version of the Housing Site Allocations (HSA) DPD was published on 9 November 2015 for a six week period of statutory consultation.
-Within the HSA DPD sites for the travelling community are allocated to meet the identified need set out within the GTAA (2015) and provide a 5 year supply of deliverable sites.
+In September 2013 planning permission was granted at appeal for a private one-pitch site on land adjacent to The Old Forge Farm in Beenham (12/01547/FULD).

+3.48 In addition, West Berkshire has one private Travelling Showpeople yard in Enborne which currently has planning permission for four caravans.

+3.49 The Council prepared a Gypsy and Traveller Accommodation Assessment (GTAA; May 2015) which provides an assessment of need for Gypsy, Traveller and Travelling Showpeople accommodation in West Berkshire over the 15 year period to 2029.
+This work is available on the Council's website and forms part of the evidence base for the Housing Site Allocations DPD.